yangpl/libEMM/README.md

 * run_1d: Application example in 3D model of 1D layered sturture

 * run_bathy_2d: Appliation example in 3D model of 2D structure with seafloor bathymetry

+* src_fdtd_nugrid: independent folder to run FDTD on pure nonuniform grid in x, y and z axes

+* src_fdtd_unigrid: independent folder to run FDTD on pure uniform grid in x, y and z axes It pads nb layered on each side of x, y, z axes.

+* src_fdtd_unigrid_v2: independent folder to run FDTD on pure uniform grid in x, y and z axes The difference with src_fdtd_unigrid is: It removes nb layers above sea surface.

 Instructions to run
 ===================